 When you use Firefox Focus, you can very easily “disappear” your browsing history all with the tap of one button.
 Not only will this button delete your browsing history, but it will also delete your passwords and cookies.

 It’s also worth mentioning that you can customize many of the security features available on this browser by simply going to settings.

 Firefox Focus is another free and open-source Mozilla product.

 The Opera browser is one of the oldest Google Chrome alternatives around, having been released on April 10, 1995.
 It’s a multi-platform browser that works on Windows, macOS, and Linux.
 Opera has built up a reputation for being fast and reliable, but it had unfortunately lost much of its market share when some of the bigger browsers came out.

 Opera brings a variety of features to its users.
 It claims it can allow you to browse faster thanks to the lighter hardware demand on your system.
 Opera also has a built-in ad blocker, which can help reduce or eliminate unwanted ads, which can sometimes slow down your system.
 To secure your privacy while you browse the internet, Opera has a 100% free VPN that can help reduce tracking.

 There is another feature that you might find handy.
 Opera has built-in messengers that allow you to stay in touch with coworkers, friends, and family right from your own browser.
 That way, you won’t have to keep switching between tabs to do some of your communicating.
 The built-in messengers are quite a unique feature that not many other browsers have, although they are slightly on the niche side.

-Regardless of your reason for wanting to switch to a Chrome browser alternative, one thing’s for sure: there’s an alternative out there that’s just right for you.
+Regardless of your reason for wanting to switch to a Google Chrome alternative, one thing’s for sure: there’s an alternative out there that’s just right for you.

 When looking for the right browser to suit your needs, consider all the features each one has to offer.